Biała Podlaska: Late modern period

+World War II

 World War II halted the town's development because of Nazi and Soviet repression.
 The Germans captured Biała Podlaska on 13 September 1939, but withdrew on 26 September to allow the Soviets to a station in the town.
-But, on 10 October 1939, in accordance with the terms of the Molotov-Ribbentrop Pact, the Soviets departed and the town was reoccupied by the Germans.
-By that time, the Soviets had already completely plundered the PWS airplane factory, so that nothing but empty buildings remained.
+But, on 10 October 1939, in accordance with the terms of the Molotov–Ribbentrop Pact, the Soviets departed and the town was reoccupied by the Germans.
+By that time, the Soviets had already completely plundered the PWS aircraft factory, so that nothing but empty buildings remained.

 Poles expelled by the Germans in 1939–1940 from various places in German-annexed western Poland were deported to the area, while their previous homes were handed over to German colonists as part of the Lebensraum policy.
 In March and July 1940, the Germans imprisoned dozens of Poles in the local prison, and then massacred them in the nearby Grabarka forest.
 Over 40 Polish teachers were arrested in the town on 24 June 1940, imprisoned in Lublin and then deported to concentration camps, as part of the AB-Aktion.
 On 5 July 1940 the Germans carried out another massacre of Poles in Grabarka, whom they previously imprisoned in the town.
 Further massacres of Poles were carried out by the Germans throughout the war.
 Despite such circumstances, the Polish resistance movement was active in the city.

-After Germany attacked their Soviet ally in Operation Barbarossa, a German prisoner camp was set up near Biała Podlaska, where many Soviet POWs were killed.
+After Germany attacked their Soviet ally in Operation Barbarossa, a German prisoner-of-war camp was set up near Biała Podlaska for Soviet and Polish POWs.
+In 1942, they were replaced by some 600 French POWs brought from Rawa Ruska, who were soon relocated to a camp in nearby Hola.
+In 1943, Italian POWs were brought to the city and placed in a local subcamp of the Stalag 366/Z POW camp.
+The Germans subjected the Italians to mass starvation, epidemics, harassment and beatings, and over 400 Italians died in the camp.
+Poles provided food to starving Italians, despite the threat of being shot on sight by German guards, for both Italians and Poles for such attempts, with confirmed cases of such killings.
+There was also a forced labour subcamp for some 200–300 Italian POWs in the city.

+On 12 April 1944, the 14th Waffen Grenadier Division of the SS, composed of Ukrainian nationalists collaborating with Germany, pacified the present-day district of Sielczyk, burning twelve houses and murdering nine Polish men and women.

 In 1944 the town was recaptured by Polish and Soviet troops and restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.

+Recent history

 In the postwar period and after the fall of communism, Biała Podlaska has developed as a more modern city.
 It retains many of the historic features in the central Polish old town of the city.
 From 1975 to 1999 Biała Podlaska was a capital of the voivodeship, later it again became a city county, as before 1975.